nicksnlp/Cantharellus/README.md

 ## How to use this repository:
 1. Clone it to your local machine.
 You can use the command line, GitHub Desktop, Visual Studio Code, etc.

 2. Arrange your files structurally.
 Use separate directories for different experiments.
+You can add also notebooks inside your folders.

 **Initial Project structure**
 (see bash script /LingDig_Mushrooms/Nick/setup_project.sh)